Log in | Subscribe

 • Tier 2 standards were adopted on December 21, 1999, with a phase-in implementation schedule from 2004 to 2009.

-• Tier 3 standards were finalized on March 3, 2014, to be phased-in between 2017 and 2025.
+• Tier 3 standards were finalized on March 3, 2014 and phased-in from 2017 to 2025.

 Tier 1 standards applied to all new light-duty vehicles (LDV) of less than 8500 lb gross vehicle weight rating (GVWR).
 The Tier 2 rule extended the applicability of the light-duty emission standards to medium-duty passenger vehicles (MDPV) with GVWR between 8500 and 10,000 lbs.
-Tier 3 regulations additionally include emission standards for chassis-certified heavy-duty vehicles up to 14,000 lbs (Class 2b and Class 3).
+Tier 3 and Tier 4 regulations additionally include emission standards for chassis-certified heavy-duty vehicles up to 14,000 lbs (Class 2b and Class 3).

 The successive tiers of emission regulations do not begin with a sharp cut-off date.
 Rather, each new tier of emission standards is phased-in over a number of years.
 During the phase-in period, manufacturers are required to certify an increasing percentage of their new vehicle fleet to the new standards, with the remaining vehicles still certified to the preceding tier of emission regulations.